 The bank offers an online savings account with a minimum opening deposit of $50 and no account fees.
 Interest on this account is 0.03% APY.

-First Citizens Bank also offers CDs, Money Market accounts, loans, mortgages, small business, and commercial banking services, as well as retirement planning and investment facilities.
+First Citizens Bank also offers CDs, money market accounts, loans, mortgages, small business, commercial banking services, retirement planning, and investment services.

 - Accounts with no monthly fees